Nolan Gorman Player Props: Cardinals vs. Cubs

 Nolan Gorman At The Plate

-- Among qualifying hitters in baseball, he ranks 109th in batting average, 87th in on-base percentage, and 29th in slugging.
+- He ranks 100th in batting average, 81st in on base percentage, and 18th in slugging among the qualified hitters in MLB action.

-- Looking at the 89 games he has played this season, he's hit a home run in 18 of them (20.2%), and in 5.8% of his trips to the plate.
+- In 20.9% of his games this season, he has homered, and 6.2% of his trips to the dish.

-- Gorman has had an RBI in 33 games this season (37.1%), including 17 multi-RBI outings (19.1%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 34 games this year (37.4%), Gorman has picked up an RBI, and in 18 of those games (19.8%) he had more than one.
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 36 games this season (40.4%), including multiple runs in seven games.
+- He has scored in 37 of 91 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.